Updated September 14th, 2022

 - Higher prices or hidden prices, such as the hidden charges in credit card transactions

 - Lower output

 - Restricted choice or other limiting conditions associated with the transaction

 Examples of OligopolyOligopolies are common in the airline industry, banking, brewing, soft-drinks, supermarkets and music.
 For example, the manufacture, distribution and publication of music products in the UK, as in the EU and USA, is highly concentrated, with a 3-firm concentration ratio of around 70%, and is usually identified as an oligopoly.
-The key players in 2016 were:

 Evaluation of oligopoliesOligopolies are significant because they generate a considerable share of the UK’s national income, and they dominate many sectors of the UK economy.